 ^aThe Fund Balance is the carryover of unspent funds from the previous Fiscal Year.
-At this time the Annual Audit has not been completed therefore we are unable to indicate the actual Fund Balance for FY2022 at this time.
+At this time the we do not have the approved and verified amount to carryforward for the operating account.

 ^b Operating expense Catering line item includes functions such as staff retreats, farewell luncheons and the annual holiday party.
 Depending on the state of the pandemic this may or may not be expended for the intended purpose.
 Funds may be used for other staff incentives.